brianholland99/vagrant-salt-network/README.md

 * bridge - Set to network device if bridged network is used (public_network).
 * master_ip - Set to the address of the existing master for this set of nodes.
-* minions - A hierarchical listing of minions.
+* minions - A nested array of minions to this minion.

 Each minion has the following attributes: